-In May 2017, SSA released the number of letters mailed to each zip code in the United States in order to help community-based organizations and state and local agencies more effectively target outreach on these vital benefits programs.
+SSA has released the number of letters mailed to each zip code in the United States in May-June 2018 in order to help community-based organizations and state and local agencies more effectively target outreach on these vital benefits programs.

 Note: While these data help identify those likely eligible for these two programs based on their Social Security benefit, remember that Medicare beneficiaries may have additional sources of income or assets above the amounts allowed for the programs, and not all letter recipients may be eligible to enroll.

 Click on the map image to go to the full visualization tool or visit the tool using this link.

 - A Fusion Table, where you can sort or search any column.
 Click on the arrow that appears when you hold your mouse over the column.
 In addition, you may filter results using the blue Filter button.
 (Note: In the table (but not the maps), where zip codes span multiple counties, the numbers appear duplicated.
 For example, if 10 letters were sent to one zip code that crosses 3 counties, the number 10 will be listed 3 times, one for each county, however, that does not mean 30 letters were sent, only 10.)

 - A county/zip-code level map of where letters outlining both LIS and MSP were mailed.

 - A county/zip-code level map of where MSP-only letters were mailed.